 Drouot has been the Parisian auction temple for 150 years.
 16 rooms, 2,000 m2, 5,000 visitors daily, 600,000 items sold each year, all this under the hammer of the auctioneers.

-In Drouot one can meet the millionaires looking for the unique and costly object to enrich their collections, or the individual seller who come to part with a piece of his family life.
+Here one can meet the millionaires looking for the unique and costly object to enrich their collections, or the individual seller who comes to part with a piece of family heirloom.

 The place offers a permanent ballet of objects changing hands under the eyes of regulars who come here as if they were at a show.